 The above graph represents Microsoft quarterly revenue from external customers, classified by significant product and service offerings.
-In fiscal Q1 2020, the company posted $33,055 million in revenue, worldwide.
-Approximately 27.8% of that came from the server products and cloud services business.
+Approximately 27.4% of Microsoft’s total revenue in fiscal Q2 2020 came from the server products and cloud services business.
 This is followed by Office products and cloud services, Windows, Gaming, Search advertising, LinkedIn, Enterprise Services, and devices.

 Microsoft Revenue by Products and Services: In Depth

 |Source||Microsoft Quarterly reports, SEC Filings|